codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 * namespace - Kubernetes namespace where the application will be deployed to
 * directory recurse - wether to check all folders in the Git repository for manifests in a recursive way.

-For a sample application you can use the [https://github.com/codefresh-contrib/gitops-kubernetes-configuration](https://github.com/codefresh-contrib/gitops-kubernetes-configuration) repository (or even fork it on your own GitHub account first).
+For a sample application you can use the [https://github.com/codefresh-contrib/gitops-kubernetes-configuration](https://github.com/codefresh-contrib/gitops-kubernetes-configuration) repository.
+Fork the project in your own GitHub account and use that link in the *Source repository* section.

 Once you connect your application you will see it under in the GitOps application screen in the Codefresh UI.